massamany/WireMockCsv/README.md

     * "sourceParam": Name of the parameter containing the values to escape.
 * fromPreviousResponse: Retrieves the body of the previous response provided as a parameter to WireMockCsv, in order to put it in a variable.
 Parameters :
     * "action": "fromPreviousResponse",
+* "pathParam": Allows to retrieve a path variable to inject it into a parameter.
+Parameters :
+    * "action": "pathParam",
+    * "index": Index of the path param.
+Warn: first index is "1".
+Example: with the path `/mock/123/test` then `123` is at index 2.

 Example: